-We have audited the financial statements of Arab Bank PLC, United Arab Emirates Branches (the "Branches"), which comprise the statement of financial position as at 31 December 2023, and the statement of comprehensive income, statement of changes in head office equity and statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information.
+We have audited the financial statements of Arab Bank PLC, United Arab Emirates Branches (the "Branches"), which comprise the statement of financial position as at 31 December 2024, and the statement of comprehensive income, statement of changes in head office equity and statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Branches as at 31 December 2023, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS Accounting Standards) ("IFRSs").
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Branches as at 31 December 2024, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS Accounting Standards) by the International Accounting Standard Board (IASB).